Dogs on the métro

 - Have your dog do its business before boarding the métro.

 If your dog isn’t comfortable around strangers, we do not recommend you bring it on the métro.

 - For the safety of your dog and of other customers, please use the stairs whenever possible.
 Escalators pose a risk of serious injury to dogs should their fur, nails or skin get caught in the moving parts.

 - Stay behind the yellow line at the platform.

-- For the well-being of both dogs and passengers, customers with dogs must use the back or middle train cars and avoid entering the frontmost car, as it is used by school groups, daycares, wheelchair users and cyclists.
+- For the well-being of both dogs and passengers, customers with dogs must use the back or middle train cars and avoid entering the frontmost car, as it is used by school groups, daycares, wheelchair users.

 - If the train is crowded, please consider waiting for the next one to keep your dog comfortable.
 Dogs don’t like to feel trapped, and there is a risk of their paws getting stepped on.